 Throughout her lifetime, Thomas had been steadfastly dedicated to his daughter’s cause.
 The tragedy of their story is that they were ultimately torn apart, not by their ambition – as their detractors would have it – but by the man who had relentlessly pursued Anne and raised her to exalted heights in the first place: Henry VIII.

-Lauren Mackay is a historian specialising in Tudor England.
-Her latest book is Among the Wolves of Court: The Untold Story of Thomas and George Boleyn (IB Tauris, 2018).
+Lauren Mackay is a historian specialising in Tudor England and the author of Among the Wolves of Court: The Untold Story of Thomas and George Boleyn (IB Tauris, 2018)